carpentries-incubator/hpc-intro/_episodes/03-organization.md

 `_extras/about.md`
 :   General notes about this lesson.
-    This page includes brief descriptions of Software Carpentry and Data Carpentry, and is a good place to put institutional acknowledgments.
+    This page includes brief descriptions of The Carpentries, and is a good place to put institutional acknowledgments.

 `_extras/discussion.md`